Bacteria play an important role in the environment:

-Quote:Organic carbon present in the environment in the form dead organism is able to eat up all the carbon dioxide from the atmosphere if there were no decomposers in the on earth.
-It can be imagined that if carbon dioxide gets reduced from the atmosphere, there would have been no photosynthesis in plants and as a result no food would have been produced by plants.
+Quote:Organic carbon present in the environment in the form of dead organisms might eat up all the carbon dioxide from the atmosphere if there were no decomposers present on earth.
+One can imagine the situation if there were no carbon dioxide in the atmosphere.
+There would have been no photosynthesis in the plants and as a result no food would have been produced by plants.
 Decomposers or bacteria help in cycling of minerals like carbon and sulfur.
-They are also helpful in making, drugs, antibodies and hormones.